Jinglemisk/macropulse/README.md

 ## Classification System

-Stocks are categorized into four classes based on fundamental metrics:
+Stocks are categorized into four classes based on fundamental metrics.
+This model is easily configurable, with or without AI support.

 **Class A (Blue) - Value/Defensive**
 - Target characteristics: ~5% revenue growth, ~10x forward P/E, minimal debt